Politics of Nigeria: Federal Government's handling of COVID-19

 As Africa's most populated nation, the coronavirus pandemic ravaged across Nigeria.
 Nigeria proved that it could detect, respond to, and prevent the COVID-19 outbreak in a very restricted, poor fashion.
 Nigeria lacks the resources to conduct the widespread testing the nation needs to keep up with the number of cases surging across the state.
 Nigeria also lacks the necessary number of other resources for fighting the virus such as hospital workers, rooms, and ventilators.

-The federal government's response to the virus has been fairly weak and ineffective.
+The federal government's response to the virus was fairly weak and ineffective.
 Former President Buhari passed numerous lockdowns, mask mandates, and travel bans to decrease the number of cases in the country.
 However, the lockdowns, mandates, and travel restrictions have led to negative economic effects for a great number of citizens who have lost their jobs and source of income.
 In response to this, the federal government passed economic stimulus packages to promote important production sectors such as agriculture and oil.
 The government also passed food assistance measures and cash transfers to aid those in poverty who are going hungry.
 They also pushed for fundraising efforts to secure funds from donors to support the federal budget and economic sector.